An Unusual Christmas

 Katie glanced at Jack.
 “I heard what you told Billy about being there for him.
 Do you think you could do that for me too, Dad?
 I mean, sometimes I act like I don’t need you, but I really, really do.”

 Jack held his arms out and Katie rushed into them.
-She climbed into her Dad’s lap next to her brother.
+She climbed into Jack's lap next to her brother.

 “Can we talk about mom too?”
 Katie asked.
 “You never talk about her anymore and I miss her.”

-Jack winced, but hugged both kids close.
+Jack winced, but quickly hugged both kids close.
 “Sure thing.”

 Laddie got up from his dog bed and sat down in front of Jack.
 He looked Jack in the eye.
 “Now that we’ve got that worked out, there’s that other thing we talked about.”

 Laddie gave a loud bark.
-Muffin meowed, puffed up to twice her normal size and marched over to Laddie’s dog bed where she curled up.
+Muffin hissed, puffed up to twice her normal size and marched over to Laddie’s dog bed where she curled up.